-Fig. 7.
+Fig. 6.
 Dependence of the quality and cost of the decision tree algorithm on the depth of the induced tree.

-Fig. 8.
+Fig. 7.
 Dependence of the quality and cost of the decision tree algorithm on the size of the leaky bucket.

-- 6) Noise in Data: In this section we vary one of the data parameters noise.
+5) Noise in Data: In this section we vary one of the data parameters - noise.
 As the noise in the data is increased from 0% to 20%, quality degrades and cost increases.
-This is demonstrated in Figures 9.
-In Figure 9(a), the stationary accuracy decreases from 83% to approximately 75%.
-The stationary messages increase from 0.52 to 1.24 and stationary bytes increase from 9.43 to 17.89 as demonstrated in Figures 9(b) and 9(c) respectively.
+This is demonstrated in Figures 8.
+In Figure 8(a), the stationary accuracy decreases from 83% to approximately 75%.
+The stationary messages increase from 0.52 to 1.24 and stationary bytes increase from 9.43 to 17.89 as demonstrated in Figures 8(b) and 8(c) respectively.
 This happens because with increasing noise, every comparison consumes more resources to decide the better one and this decision can often get flipped every time the data changes.
 As a result, the quality degrades and the cost increases.
-The important observation here is that even for the highest noise, the number of bytes transferred is 17.89, far less than the maximal allowable rate of 80. - 7) Number of Attributes: The last parameter we varied is the number of attributes.
-We have measured the effect in three different ways -(1) increasing the number of attributes while keeping the #tuples constant (Figures 10(a), 10(b) and 10(c)), (2) increasing the number of attributes while increasing the #tuples linearly with the #attributes (Figures 10(d), 10(e) and 10(f)), and (3) increasing the number of attributes while increasing the #tuples linearly with the size of the domain (Figures 10(g), 10(h) and 10(i)).
+The important observation here is that even for the highest noise, the number of bytes transferred is 17.89, far less than the maximal allowable rate of 80.

-Fig. 9.
+Fig. 8.
 Dependence of the quality and cost of the decision tree algorithm on noise in the data.